chupacabra007/microservices/README.md

 # Otus

-This folder contains a bunch of microservices and cicd pipeline configuration
+This folder contains a bunch of microservices and CICD pipeline configuration.